-- PLEDGE OF ALLEGIANCE. - 2.
+- 10:00 1.
+PLEDGE OF ALLEGIANCE. - 2.
 ROLL CALL Roll Call to be taken by staff. - 3.
-PUBLIC COMMENT PERIOD This is the opportunity for anyone in the audience to address the Planning Commission on any planning subject that is not scheduled on the Agenda.
+PUBLIC COMMENT PERIOD This is the opportunity for anyone in the audience to address the Planning Commission on any planning subject that is not scheduled on the Agenda. - Action Item 4.
+APPROVAL OF MINUTES Approval of minutes from the March 22, 2023 Planning Commission Meeting.

-Action Item
+Action Item Public For applicant has applied to amend Conditional Use PERMIT 1994-2 BROWN'S SUPPLY: RECLAMATION PLAN 1994-2 BROWN'S SUPPLY-The applicant has applied to amend Conditional Use Permit (CUP) 1994-2 and Reclamation Plan (REC) 1994-2, proposing to remove the east pit of 4.97 acres within the existing mining boundary and update both the CUP and REC to store foreign materials on site.

-4. APPROVAL OF MINUTES - Approval of minutes from the March 22, 2023 Planning Commission Meeting.
+Action Item Public

-5. AMENDMENT TO CONDITIONAL USE PERMIT 1994-2 BROWN'S SUPPLY; RECLAMATION PLAN 1994-2 BROWN'S SUPPLY-The applicant has applied to amend Conditional Use Permit (CUP) 1994-2 and Reclamation Plan (REC) 1994-2, proposing to remove the east pit of 4.97 acres within the existing mining boundary and update both the CUP and REC to store foreign materials on site.
+Hearing

-6. AMENDMENT TO RECLAMATION PLAN 1997-6 INDEPENDENCE MS#118 CALIFORNIA DEPARTMENT OF TRANSPORTATIONThe applicant has applied for an amendment to Reclamation Plan 97-6 with permission from the Bureau of Land Management (BLM).
+AMENDMENT TO RECLAMATION PLAN 1997-6 INDEPENDENCE MS#118 CALIFORNIA DEPARTMENT OF TRANSPORTATION-The applicant has applied for an amendment to Reclamation Plan 97-6 with permission from the Bureau of Land Management (BLM).
 The California Department of Transportation proposing a minor revision of the condition of approval #20, abandoning the well, in the approved plan at the Independence Pit MS #118.

-7. RENEWABLE ENERGY PERMIT 2022-01/BARKER- The applicant, Robbie Barker, has applied for a Renewable Energy Permit located on one privately owned parcel(APN:038-330-46), in Trona California.
+Action Item Public Hearing 7.
+RENEWABLE ENERGY PERMIT 2022-01/BARKER- The applicant, Robbie Barker, has applied for a Renewable Energy Permit located on one privately owned parcel(APN:038-330-46), in Trona California.
 This permit would allow the applicant to construct a proposed 1-megawatt photovoltaic solar facility that uses approximately 2,300 single axis tracker solar panels.
 The project encompasses 5-acres of pre-disturbed land.

-8. RENWABLE ENERGY PERMIT 2022-02/BARKER-The applicant, Robbie Barker, has applied for a Renewable Energy Permit located on three privately owned parcels (APN:038-330-32,33,34), in Trona California.
+Action Item Public Hearing 8.
+RENWABLE ENERGY PERMIT 2022-02/BARKER-The applicant, Robbie Barker, has applied for a Renewable Energy Permit located on three privately owned parcels (APN:038-330-32,33,34), in Trona California.
 This permit would allow the applicant to construct a proposed 3-megawatt photovoltaic solar facility that uses approximately 6,000 single axis tracker solar panels.
 The project encompasses 15- acres of pre-disturbed land.